 The current design of Piez Hall extension was determined to meet both strength and serviceability requirements as proved in Technical Reports 1 to 3.
-However, the building was found to be too stiff because of the ten bulky shear walls in the new extension.
-In addition, these shear walls all resides in the new extension while the conservatory, planetarium, and old Piez hall has steel framing system without much lateral force resistance.
+However, all shear walls resided in the new extension while the conservatory, planetarium, and old Piez hall had steel framing system with no lateral force resistance.
+(Typical plans of the conservatory and planetarium can be found in appendix G of page 97).
 The author was not sure why the structural designer used two different systems in one unified building.
-This approach may cause all sorts of confusion during the construction phases of the building.
-Different groups of iron workers for steel and concrete rebar, concrete crews, and other contractors are needed to construct the building.
-Coordination and communication may become difficult between this many different groups of people and the budget to hire all of them may be very expensive as well.
-In this proposal, a unified design will be explored to create a more flexible building while lowering construction cost and confusion
+This approach might cause confusion during the construction phases of the building.
+Different groups of iron workers for steel and concrete rebar, concrete crews, and other contractors were needed to construct the building.
+Coordination and communication might become difficult between this many different groups of people and the budget to hire all of them may be very expensive as well.
+In this report, a unified design was explored to create a more flexible building while lowering construction cost, time, confusion, as well as seismic loads and building torsion.